aadityasai37/lynis-sdk/documentation/03-unit-tests.md

 ## New Tests

 When major features are added, or new functions are introduced, they should be tested properly.
-The Lynis project prefers to have a unit test in such case as well.
+The Leenus project prefers to have a unit test in such case as well.

 ## Automation

-Unit tests can be performed with the `lynis-devkit` tool.
+Unit tests can be performed with the `leenus-devkit` tool.
 It will automatically be triggered when a new push is done to the GitHub repository.